Which fridge freezer brand?

 A blocked drain hole caused by build-up of food/gunge

 Repairers’ advice Slightly more repairers advised paying a professional than repairing it yourself.
-One of the latter said: ‘It’s quite simple to do’.
+One who recommended trying it yourself said: ‘It’s quite simple to do’.
 But another said: ‘If customers try to do it themselves, they may not reach the blockage point, therefore not actually removing the gunge.’

 Cost of professional repair Around £70.